-Our summer engineering courses, including ENGR 210: Statics and ENGR 213: Thermodynamics, allow engineering students to experience a summer in Rome without disrupting graduation plans.
+Our summer engineering courses, including MA 495: Differential Equations, ENGR 210: Statics and ENGR 213: Thermodynamics, allow engineering students to experience a summer in Rome without disrupting graduation plans.
 Our 5-week summer sessions offer a perfect short-term abroad experience: enough time to get to know John Cabot University’s picturesque Roman neighborhood and to gain a deeper understanding of Italian culture without missing semester back at your home university.

 John Cabot University is an American university, meaning that our American-accredited courses will transfer back to your university seamlessly.
-Your federal financial aid is also transferable, in addition to our own scholarships for study abroad students.
+Your federal financial aid is transferable, and JCU Summer Engineering Scholarships of $500 per session are available for eligible engineering majors.

 Rome will truly inspire engineering majors.
 The ancient Romans achieved incredible engineering accomplishments throughout their vast empire, witnessed by the fact that many of these structures are still standing two thousand years later.
 Engineers continued to learn from and work in Rome over the centuries, and their houses, palaces, bridges, and parks offer a living museum of engineering and architectural feats through the years.

 As an engineering student in Rome, you will learn from professors who have built international careers in your field.
-If you envision a career that allows you to travel and liaise with foreign colleagues and clients or are considering pursuing a master’s degree abroad, your JCU professors will be able to provide guidance in a way that your US-based professors may not.
-Plus, with a 1,250-member student body representing over 70 countries and an average class size of 15, you will get to know your diverse classmates and make life-changing friendships that will last long after your summer session ends.
+If you envision a career that allows you to travel and liaise with foreign colleagues and clients or you are considering pursuing a Master’s degree abroad, your international experience will boost your resume for future graduate schools and employers.
+Plus, with over 600 students attending Summer I, and over 200 students attending Summer II, and an average class size of 15, you will get to know your diverse classmates and make life-changing friendships that will last long after your summer session ends.